Matatika/tap-google-sheets/README.md

 * If syncing to a database it will not respect duplicated column names.
 The last column with the same name will be the only one synced along with its data.

-* The tap will use your Google Sheet's name as output file or table name.
-It will lowercase the file name, and replace any spaces with underscores.
+* The tap will use your Google Sheet's name as output file or table name unless you set a `stream_name`.
+It will replace any spaces with underscores.

-* The tap will not lower case the column names, but will again replace any spaces with underscores.
+* The tap will again replace any spaces in column names with underscores.

 ### Loaders Tested